Seniors and tech don’t mix… do they?

 Is the headset uncomfortable?

 Nope!
-Rendever primarily uses the Oculus Go headset, which is lightweight and remains cool during sessions.
+Rendever primarily uses the Pico G2 4k headset, which is lightweight and remains cool during sessions.
 The straps can be adjusted to fit comfortably.

 What if someone doesn’t want to put a headset on?